gwenbiophys/NaiveDynamics.jl/docs/src/devdirections.md

 * [x] `update_pairlists!` incorrectly mutated over the index values of the default initialized pairlist.
 Fixed by changing `list[i] = result` to `list[each] = result` in the pairslist_interior function
 * [x] @autodocs failed to work as intended, requires doc block to make contact with the thing it documents

+#### Style guide things
+* [x] are all mutation functions inidcated properly?
+Are mutation functions redundantly labeled? i.e. with `update` and `!`, how could they be better named to improve clarity? --- in BVH
+* [x] in mutation functions, is the first operand always the one being mutated? --- in BVH
+* [x] do mutation functions return a value?
+HOw does Base do it? --- in BVH

 ### Version 0.00.4 - feature extensions
+* [] fix velocity verlet to prevent velocity from depreciating for no reason. most likely, the velocity values are being overwritten by intermediates, which are based on forces. as forces tend to zero, so shall intermediates and velocities. or the force is just whacked up. not sure!
+* [] Fix position recording so that the simulation can be logged for a user specified number of runs
+* [] add ```simulate!()``` resolution so that the system can log the last few steps, if the last step does not trigger a logging of the chunk
+* [] fix velocity rescaling / substitute with alternative method. fix behavior of interactions and parameterization in order to prevent crazy molecular behavior
 * [] Refine functions , ex: sigma6th and sigma12 should be calculated prior to simulation for each unique radius of objects in our objectcollection --- lord willing the compiler will do this at compile time, but i trust nothing and no one.
 * [] Improve the boundary_reflect!() in some way to either reduce frequency of checking (pair list), use an aligned array(s) to broadcast that checks in a single statement rather than 6 if statements, convert wall actions into a potential,something else, or all of the above.
 At leat make it Naive+ rather than just Naive.
 * [] Research how boundary conditions are set so as to avoid assessing the value of every particle to see if it exists in the box or not at each time step